chatthillscharter/chcs-governance/working_agenda.md

 ## Agenda Items

 ### Minutes and Agenda Approval
-* Approval of Minutes from 3/3 Executive Session (consent)
-* Approval of Minutes from 3/5 Executive Session (consent)
+* Approval of Minutes from May Board Meeting
-* Approval of Minutes from 3/14 Board Meeting (consent)
+* Approval of Minutes from June Special Board Meetings
 * Approval of Agenda

-### Community Presentations
-1. Learnapalooza
-2. Public Comment
+* Approval of Conflict of Interest Policy
+* Approval of Board Ethics Policy

 ### New Business
-1. Acceptance of Resignation of Willie Lovett
-2. Acceptance of Resignation of Diane Sandifer
-3. New Board Member Nominations (if any)
-4. Budgeting Process
+1. Appoint Jeanelle Greene Wright Director of Operations
+2. Appoint Richard Lennert Dean of Student Culture
+3. Appoint Walter Buttler to Principal
+4. Adopt 2015/16 School Year Budget
-5. Approval of Principal Job Description
+5. End of School Year Review
-6. LKES Training
-7. Finance Committee
-8. Board Governance Training
-9. Policy
-10. Board Survey
-11. Video Discussion
-12. 2015/16 Calendar Review

 ### Task Forces/Teams
 1. Budget/Finance